aggarwalsomya/TripPlanner_REST/README.md

-In the subsequenct PUT calls, it will increment the next_desitination_location_id untill it schedules the last uber for home.
-The status then will be changed to completed.
+In the subsequenct PUT calls, it will increment the *next_desitination_location_id* untill it schedules the last uber for home.
+The status then will be changed to *completed*.
 After that, no more PUT calls are allowed and error would be returned.